Coronavirus (COVID19) Metis Nation BC Response

 Posted by MNBC Communications on

-Please maintain a good hand washing technique and social distancing of up to 2 meters or 6 feet, to prevent the spread of COVID-19.
+>>>MAINTAIN GOOD HANDWASHING TECHNIQUES and SOCIAL DISTANCING of up to 2 meters or 6 feet, to prevent the spread of COVID-19.

 ***CRISIS SUPPORT, please call the Métis Crisis Line 1-833-METIS-BC (1-833-638-4722) if you are in crisis.
 This line is manned 24hr a day and 7 days a week.
 In collaboration with KUU-US Crisis Services, the Metis Crisis Line is a place where you can talk, trust and feel safe!

 ****811 HEALTHLINE - COVID-19 Self Assessment (Medical, Mental Health, Healthy Eating Information)

 ***AVOID BEING SCAMMED - Scams are circulating online, by phone, text, and even door-door, targeting our most vulnerable during these challenging times.
 Never give personal or banking information to anyone.
 Protect Yourself From Financial Fraud Download - 5 Tips on how to protect yourself from fraud and scams.

 Call - Dial 2-1-1 on Vancouver Island/Gulf Islands and in the Metro Vancouver, Fraser Valley, Squamish-Lillooet, and Sunshine Coast regional districts to talk with an Information & Referral Specialist.
 This service is free, confidential, multilingual, and available 24/7.